praliedutzel/styleguider/README.md

 ```

 ### Optional Syntax Highlighting
 Since the StyleGuider features code blocks, it's recommended to include a syntax highlighter such as [Prism](http://prismjs.com/).
 The demo is using Prism with the Okaidia theme.
-If not using a syntax highlighter, you will need to include your own styles for the `&lt;pre&gt;` and `&lt;code&gt;` tags.
+If not using a syntax highlighter, you will need to include your own styles for the `<pre>` and `<code>` tags.

 ## Plugin Options
 There are several ways to customize the StyleGuider on itit: